reikolydia/RazerBlade2018Hackintosh/README.md

 - GPU acceleration and video codecs
 - SSD with full speed **[after being replaced]**
 - Wireless (wifi, bt, Continuity, Airdrop) **[after being replaced]**
-- Sleep, lid sleep and lid wake
+- Sleep, lid sleep and lid wake **[seems to work sometimes, best to shutdown and reopen windows]**
-- Trackpad including gestures
 - Touchscreen, also with gestures
-- Sound through headphone jack and speakers (including persistence through sleep)
+- Sound through headphone jack and speakers (including persistence through sleep) **[not so well if you connect a bluetooth speaker]**
 - Internal microphone
-- All USB ports except the USB-C
+- All USB ports including the USB-C port **[although it might be jumpy, or maybe its just my bad cable]**
 - Screen full resolution, brightness
-- HDMI (some graphical glitches at certain resolutions, but they come and go)
 - Battery precentage, charging
 - Changing the keyboard color through some custom apps, also enabling the logo light
-- Internal webcam with Facetime
+- Internal webcam
 - Virtualization (VT-x)
-- SideCar over USB and wireless (in Catalina)
-- iMessage and iCloud (YMMV)

 **What does not work:**

 - Thunderbolt 3
-- USB-C functionality on the TB3 port (it can be enabled but it breaks other things)
-- Apple Watch Unlock - something with the third party wifi card causes failure
+- Trackpad including gestures
 - Booting with OpenCore - there are stability issues

 **Not tested:**

 - Displayport output on the TB3 port
-- Shaving with it
+- Apple Watch Unlock
+- iMessage and iCloud and FaceTime (YMMV)
+- SideCar over USB and wireless (in Catalina)
+- HDMI (some graphical glitches at certain resolutions, but they come and go)
+- Multiple screen resolutions

 Much more detailed notes to follow...